-I use a big plastic container for the litter box.
+I use a big plastic container for the box.
 This serves two purposes.
 First, the tall sides keep more of the pellets of the Feline Pine in the box with aggressive digging.
 Second, the tall sides keep my papillons from "gleaning" the box.
 They won't jump into the box, only look over the sides.

 Wooden are worse